-For small business owners, preparing for taxes shouldn’t start in April.
+Taxes can be a nightmare, especially if you’re unorganized and not prepared.
+For Small Business owners, preparing for taxes shouldn’t start in April.
 Ideally, you’re getting ready for taxes every time you send an invoice or tuck payroll records in your file cabinet.

 Quite often that’s not the case, though.
 A lot of small business owners get backlogged with daunting piles of paperwork, in part because they let important documents pile up between deadlines.